N.A.C Property Clearance

-Make sure the items you are thinking of sending to auction are worth taking the chance on you could end up owing an auction house considerably more than the value of your items, please take a look at the links below for more information about second hand furniture and its value.
+Make sure the items you are thinking of sending to auction are worth taking the chance on you could end up owing an auction house considerably more than the value of your items, please take a look at our House Clearance Information page for information about second hand furniture and its value.

 Second Hand Auctions!